04-03 T1 on the Macroscopic Scale: Pulse Sequences

 During the repetition time, TR, the system will relax and magnetization will start its return to the equilibrium state.
 To monitor the size of the magnetization, the system is exposed to a second 90° pulse.

 The time dependence of Mz (the z-magnetization which equals the signal intensity) on TR, Mz(TR), can be studied by introducing a range of fitting repetition times TR.
-In the simplest case, the return to equilibrium is a monoexponential function:
+In the simplest case, the return to equilibrium is a mono-exponential function:

 Mz(TR) = Mz(0) (1 - exp[-TR / T1])

-Thus, it is understandable that if the system is being re-excited at a repetition time TR smaller than 5×T1, the recorded magnetization is less than the maximum value M0.
 How much less depends on the ratio of TR over T1.
 This effect can be utilized to great advantage if different substances in a given sample have different T1 values.
 It is possible to reduce part of the signal emerging from the sample, for instance to suppress the signal emerging from fatty tissue.
 Also, different samples respond very differently to a train of equidistant 90° pulses (Figures 04-09 and 04-10).
 This is the basis for TR-influenced contrast behavior in MR imaging.

-Figure 04-09: |
+Figure 04-09:

 Figure 04-10:

 The relative signal intensity (SI) in a partial saturation experiment.
 TR is the repetition time between two 90° pulses.
-Two different tissues with T1 relaxation times of 500 and 1,500 ms, respectively, are shown.
+Two different tissues with T1 relaxation times of 500 and 1500 ms, respectively, are shown.
 The signal recovery is 63% after a period of T1.

 04-03-02 The Inversion Recovery Pulse Sequence

-If a spin at equilibrium is subjected to a 180° pulse, the sum magnetization M0 is inverted with respect to the direction of the external field and becomes antiparallel to the main magnetic field.
+If a spin at equilibrium is subjected to a 180° pulse, the sum magnetization M₀ is inverted with respect to the direction of the external field and becomes antiparallel to the main magnetic field.
 Following the inversion, the magnetization starts to recover towards its equilibrium state.
 The recovery rate is determined by T1.
-If after a certain delay time, the inversion time TI, we expose the system to a 90° pulse, the actual magnetization Mz(TI) will become observable in the x'-y' plane as an FID.
-By applying a range of different delay times, the time dependence of magnetization, and thus the signal of the inversion time, can be studied in detail.
-Once again, after a delay time of approximately 5×T1, the magnetization is back to equilibrium.

-This 180°-90° pulse sequence is called an inversion-recovery sequence (Figures 04-11 and 04-12).
+This 180°-90° pulse sequence is called an inversion recovery sequence (Figures 04-11 and 04-12).

-Figure 04-11: |
+Figure 04-11:

 Figure 04-12: